Call for appointment:410-328-4323 410-328-4323

 Sometimes a large clot in one of the blood vessels in the brain may cause a stroke.
 Sometimes a stroke patient may have a procedure called a mechanical thrombectomy to remove the clot.
 The procedure is performed by a specialty trained doctor called an Interventional Neuroradiologst.
 The procedure involves placing a thin catheter into the brain to remove the clot.
 Serious complications from this procedure may include having a new stroke, bleeding into the brain or damaging a blood vessel.

-In 2019, the post mechanical thrombectomy bleeding rate was 3.5 % (n= 5/142) compared to the reported hemorrhage rate in reported studies which is 7% (Defuse Trial, Albers et al.).*
+In 2020, the post mechanical thrombectomy bleeding rate was 1.4% % (n=2/135) compared to the reported hemorrhage rate in reported studies which is 7% (Defuse Trial, Albers et al.).* Thus at UMMC only 2 patients experienced this complication.

 *G.W.
 Albers, M.P.
 Marks, S. Kemp, S. Christensen, J.P.
 Tsai, S. Ortega‑Gutierrez, for the DEFUSE 3 Investigators et al .
 Thrombectomy for Stroke at 6 to 16 Hours with Selection by Perfusion Imaging.
 NEJM January 24, 2018.
 DOIL10.1056/NEJMoa1713973